 The Throw

 The typical form for a throw, and one that generates the most speed and spin, is one that involves many parts of the body and many joints.
 The upper body bends to the right, allowing the right forearm to be parallel to the ground.
-The right wrist is cocked back and prepares for the snap.
+The right wrist is cocked back and prepared for the snap.
 As the player pushes off the back lag, he plants the lead foot, and then the magic happens.
-Leading with the elbow, and keeping the elbow level with the hip, the thrower drives the elbow forward as far as possible, then whips the forearm while snapping the wrist and hips, transferring all of the energy, power and spin into the disc!
+Leading with the elbow and keeping it level with the hip, the thrower drives it forward as far as possible, then whips the forearm, snapping the wrist and hips to transfer all the energy, power, and spin into the disc!

 Conclusion

 The forehand shot is certainly an important tool in your arsenal that will help you save a few strokes and improve your scores.
 If you don’t throw forehand, it would be worth your time to learn the basics.
 Even if you only pull out the forehand when you are in trouble, it would be great to know you are comfortable with it and can execute your shot.
-Check out a few of these videos for more tips on throwing the
+Watch the video then hit the course to practice.